AdaCore/training_material/courses/spark_for_ada_programmers/15_spark_boundary.rst

     + Thin binding may be auto-generated (e.g. using :command:`gcc
       -fdump-ada-spec`)
     + Thick binding defines wrappers around thin binding
-    + Function with side-effects in thin binding |rightarrow| procedure in thick binding

 --------------------------------------------
 Integrating With Main Procedure not in Ada